US government ponders the meaning of race and ethnicity

 “Recognizing our differences is honoring and celebrating the rich melting pot of America,” Aksoy said.
 “The face of America is changing, and this initiative is for progress in recognizing that.”

-Nyhiem Way, of Athens, Ga., poses for a portrait on Thursday, March 9, 2023, in Athens.
+Nyhiem Way, of Athens, Ga., poses for a portrait March 9 in Athens.
 Changes to how people are identified on surveys and censuses based on race and ethnicity have been proposed by the federal government.
-(AP Photo/Alex Slitz)